fabri1983/java2proto2grpc/README.md

 	and set it as *converter* attribute.
 See `Request` and `Response` example classes.
 - Provides two gRPC examples: *GreeterService* and *LoginService*.
 - Provides non secured and TLS-secured grpc server and client.
-- Use futurable grpc calls by `ListenableFuture` and with *call limiter*.
+- Provides blocking, asynchronous, and futurable grpc calls.
+- Provides **Resilience4j's Bulkhead** client interceptor to limit number of concurrent calls.
 - Use of java compiler `-parameter` option to expose parameters name in signature definition, so we can get the real parameter name and so improve the `.proto` file readablity.
 - Provides a `GrpcManagedChannelServiceDiscovery` with a **Consul Service Discovery** client and **Load Balancer** capability,